Hello World

 Verify the Upstream for the Pet Store Application

-The Gloo Edge discovery services watch for new services added to the Kubernetes cluster.
-When the petstore service was created, Gloo Edge automatically created an Upstream for the petstore service.
+The Gloo Gateway discovery services watch for new services added to the Kubernetes cluster.
+When the petstore service was created, Gloo Gateway automatically created an Upstream for the petstore service.
 If everything deployed properly, the Upstream STATUS should be Accepted.

 Let’s verify this by using the glooctl command line tool: